Figurine: History

 Porcelain and other ceramics are common materials for figurines.
-Ancient Greek terracotta figurines, made in moulds, were a large industry by the Hellenistic period, and ones in bronze also very common.
-In Roman art bronze came to predominate.
-Most of these were religious, and deposited in large numbers in temples as votive offerings, or kept in the home and sometimes buried with their owner.
+Ancient Greek terracotta figurines, made in moulds, were a large industry by the Hellenistic period, and ones in bronze were also very common.
+In Roman art, bronze came to predominate.
+Most of these were religious and deposited in large numbers in temples as votive offerings or kept in the home and sometimes buried with their owner.
 But types such as Tanagra figurines included many purely decorative subjects, such as fashionable ladies.
 There are many early examples from China, mainly religious figures in Dehua porcelain, which drove the experimentation in Europe to replicate the process.

-The first European porcelain figurines, were produced in Meissen porcelain, initially in a plain glazed white, but soon brightly painted in overglaze "enamels", and were soon produced by nearly all European porcelain factories.
-The initial function of these seems to have been as permanent versions of sugar sculptures which were used to decorate tables on special occasions by European elites, but they soon found a place on mantelpieces and side tables.
-There was already some production of earthenware figures in English delftware and stoneware, for example by John Dwight of the Fulham Pottery in London, and after 1720 such figures became more popular.
-By around 1750 pottery figures were being produced in large numbers all over Europe.
+The first European porcelain figurines were produced in Meissen porcelain, initially in a plain glazed white, but soon brightly painted in overglaze "enamels" and were soon produced by nearly all European porcelain factories.
+The initial function of these seems to have been as permanent versions of sugar sculptures, which were used to decorate tables on special occasions by European elites, but they soon found a place on mantelpieces and side tables.
+There was already some production of earthenware figures in English delftware and stoneware, for example, by John Dwight of the Fulham Pottery in London, and after 1720, such figures became more popular.
+By around 1750, pottery figures were being produced in large numbers all over Europe.
 Staffordshire figures were cheaper versions in earthenware, and by the late 19th century especially noted for Staffordshire dog figurines.

-Genre figurines of gallant scenes, beggars or figurines of saints are carved from pinewood in Val Gardena, South Tyrol (Italy), since the 17th century.
+Genre figurines of gallant scenes, beggars, or figurines of saints are carved from pinewood in Val Gardena, South Tyrol (Italy), since the 17th century.